 Coleman Greig has the skill and expertise to help couples resolve their issues through alternative dispute resolutions, saving the time and cost of Family Court proceedings.

-Family Law Mediation and Arbitration can both result in faster and more cost effective outcomes than in the court process, and the processes are confidential and promote the best interests of both parties.
+Family Law Mediation and Arbitration can both result in faster and more cost effective outcomes than in the court process.
+The processes are confidential and promote the best interests of both parties.

 Our Family Law Mediators and Arbitrators are all accredited with the Australian Institute of Family Law Arbitrators and Mediators (AIFLAM) as well as being Accredited Family Law Specialists.